When Can an Employee Sue an Employer in PA?

 • Uber Drivers’ Classification Lawsuits: Uber has faced numerous lawsuits over the classification of its drivers as independent contractors rather than employees.
 These cases have raised important questions about the gig economy, worker classification, and the rights and benefits to which drivers are entitled.

-For the purposes of this article, our Bethlehem, PA, employment litigation attorney at Leeson & Leeson will discuss the most common lawsuits that employees file against their employer.
+For the purposes of this article, our Bethlehem, PA, employment attorney at Leeson & Leeson will discuss the most common lawsuits that employees file against their employer.

 There are several ways that an employee may feel aggrieved and that they were maltreated by their employer.
 As a result, they may decide to take legal action against their employer.
 The most common employment lawsuits filed by employees include the following: